 It is also a good idea to start visualising your furnishing options and styles for your homes and where you want them to sit.
 In the case of your dining table, you want to ensure you have adequate lighting across the entire length of the table – this could mean adding an extra pendant light or more downlights.

 If you have ever considered dimmer lighting, your living and dining spaces are a great place to start.
 You can adjust the light depending on the time of day, or slowly dim the lights whilst watching a movie as the night continues.

 Just remember, for each additional light you add to your home, you are increasing the overall illumination of each room.
 You may be able to lower the wattage of the light fitting, but be careful not to over-light the whole room.

 The kitchen is generally the entertainment hub of your entire home.
 By using downlights over benchtops and cabinetry, you can bring out the best features of your home and illuminate your workable kitchen area.

 Pendant lights can add a dominant feature to your kitchen, but be sure not too over illuminate and create glare.
 By selecting lights that add direct light to the areas you really need your kitchen will have a luminescent glow without that shadowing effect.
-For example, placing light fittings either side of a cooktop will help create an even illumination across the centre, rather than just one centred light fitting.
+For example, placing light fittings on either side of a cooktop will help create an even illumination across the centre, rather than just one centered light fitting.